kwat0308/gtracr/docs/gtracr.md

   - uses the IGRF coefficients for the real magnetic field
   - Currently only dipole approximation is applied

+### Evaluators

+- A geomagnetic cutoff evaluator

+  - evaluates the valid zenith / azimuth angles for a certain particle at a certain energy / rigidity
+  - returns a heatmap of valid ranges as a function of zenith and azimuthal angle

 ### Tests

 - some test function that can accurately test our code